-- Valid and active state licensure - At least one year of full time or equivalent clinical experience - Contemporary expertise and continued professional development demonstrating the ability to teach students within the clinical setting. - Be familiar with Faulkner's DPT program curriculum in order to best understand the didactic foundation of the student. - Orient students to all necessary aspects of the clinic facility such as physical layout, documentation, scheduling, billing, ancillary personnel, equipment maintenance, and emergency protocol. - Provide an experience that is succinct with the clinical education course objectives. - Evaluate and understand the students learning style in order to implement best teaching methods. - Enhance student learning through regular constructive feedback - Effectively and thoughtfully utilize the CPI to provide feedback regarding the student's performance. - Supervise students at the appropriate level based on their abilities - Ensure that all student assignments, paperwork, and documentation assigned by the facility are complete before the conclusion of the student's clinical practicum.

-• Communicate with the program DCE in the event of any adverse occurrence that needs to be addressed by the program.
+- Valid and active state licensure - Contemporary expertise and continued professional development demonstrating the ability to teach students within the clinical setting. - Be familiar with Faulkner's DPT program curriculum in order to best understand the didactic foundation of the student. - Orient students to all necessary aspects of the clinic facility such as physical layout, documentation, scheduling, billing, ancillary personnel, equipment maintenance, and emergency protocol. - Provide an experience that is succinct with the clinical education course objectives. - Evaluate and understand the students learning style in order to implement best teaching methods. - Enhance student learning through regular constructive feedback - Effectively and thoughtfully utilize the CPI to provide feedback regarding the student's performance. - Supervise students at the appropriate level based on their abilities - Ensure that all student assignments, paperwork, and documentation assigned by the facility are complete before the conclusion of the student's clinical practicum. - Communicate with the program DCE in the event of any adverse occurrence that needs to be addressed by the program.